opencobra/cobratoolbox/docs/source/installation/compatMatrix.md

 ### Notes

+- Only **actively** supported interfaces are evaluated for compatibility.
+- The `MATLAB` solver interface is compatible with all actively supported MATLAB versions.
 - The interfaces `cplex_direct` and `tomlab_snopt` bear the same compatibility pattern as `tomlab_cplex`.
 - The interface `quadMinos` bears the same compatibility pattern as `dqqMinos`.
 - The interface `lindo_old` bears the same compatibility pattern as `lindo_legacy`.